 All included studies in the previous review on this topic were carried forward for the current update.
-We identified 2,143 unique records in our updated search and assessed 315 full-text articles for eligibility (Figure 3).
-We excluded 2,103 articles for various reasons, as detailed in Appendix C, and included articles representing 35 studies (reported in 40 articles).
+We identified 2,391 unique records in our updated search and assessed 315 full-text articles for eligibility (Figure 3).
+We excluded 297 articles for various reasons, as detailed in Appendix C, and included 40 articles representing 35 studies.
 Of these, 5 studies and 1 companion article to a previously included study are new and were not included in the previous USPSTF review on this topic.
 Details of quality assessments of the newly included studies are in Appendix D Tables 1 and 2.